odwp/Extended-Onkyo/README.md

 # Extended-Onkyo

 If you have found this through a search for Hubitat drivers for Onkyo receivers, this is based off of Steve Vibert's (SteveV) driver.
-IF YOU CHOOSE TO USE THIS, BEWARE, THIS IS AN **ALPHA** VRSION.
-USE AT YOUR OWN RISK.
+IF YOU CHOOSE TO USE THIS, BEWARE, THIS IS AN **ALPHA** VERSION.
+USE IT AT YOUR OWN RISK.

 I have been working with Steve to extend his driver's functionality to include button functionality to change inputs.
 This makes presenting the functionality easier to present on a dashboard.